alexastrum/slidev-firebase/slides.md

 - **Antigravity**: The engine behind the rapid development of this project.
 - **Gemini 3 Flash**: Leveraging Google's latest high-speed, 1M+ context model.
-- **Rapid Prototyping**: From idea to code to presentation in minutes, not hours.
+- **Scalable agentic workflow**: From idea to code to presentation in minutes.

 ---